- Wanderer above the Sea of Fog (1818)

 Interesting fact:

-Caspar David Friedrich was known for the detailed studies and sketches he made on his hikes through the landscape.
-What is less known, however, is that he was also a passionate collector of bones, skulls and other remains that he found in nature.
-These morbid finds served him as study objects for his works of art and reflect his fascination with death and the afterlife.Important works of art & images by Caspar David Friedrich:
+Caspar David Friedrich was known for his detailed studies and sketches that he made on his hikes through the countryside.
+What is less well known, however, is that he was also a passionate collector of bones, skulls and other remains that he found in nature.
+These morbid finds served as study objects for his artwork and reflect his fascination with death and the afterlife.

-- The Wanderer Above the Sea of Fog (1818)
+- The Wanderer above the Sea of Fog (1818)

-- The Arctic Ocean (1823-1824)
+- The Polar Sea (1823-1824)

 - Monk by the Sea (1808-1810)